Standard for ALL servers:

 Monitor your Server's Performance

-- Keep regular track of your server's normal running speed and bandwidth usage, so you can spot abnormalities.
+- Keep regular track of the server's normal running speed and bandwidth usage, so you can spot abnormalities.

 Watch Out for Unusual Activity

-If, while monitoring any of the above, you notice any unusual activity, your server might be compromised.
-If you're suspicious, check these other ways to tell if your server has been compromised.
+If, while monitoring any of the above, you notice any unusual activity, the server might be compromised.
+If you're suspicious, check these other ways to tell if a server has been compromised.

 Additional Requirements for High And Moderate Risk:

-- If your server or its applications and data are classified High or Moderate Risk, you must locate your server in a data center.
+- If the server or its applications and data are classified High or Moderate Risk, you MUST locate the server in a data center.

 - Forward logs to a remote log server.
 University IT Splunk service recommended.

 - Monthly Qualys application scan.
-Remediate severity 5 vulnerabilities within 7 days, severity 4 vulnerabilities within 14 days, and severity 3 vulnerabilities within 28 days of discovery.
+Remediate severity 4 and 5 vulnerabilities within 7 days and severity 3 vulnerabilities within 90 days of discovery.

-- Deploy Bit9 in high enforcement mode.
+- Deploy Carbon Black [Cb] (formerly Bit9) in high enforcement mode.
 Review alerts as they are received.

 Intrusion Detection/Monitor Activity:

-- Check your logs regularly, both automated and manually, to find out about any unusual system activity.
+- Check logs regularly, both automated and manually, to find out about any unusual system activity.